 About

-As an executive producer, Bethany's credits include Birdie (2018, Toronto International Film Festival) with writer and director Shelly Lauman.
-She also co-produced Selina Miles’ debut feature documentary Martha: A Picture Story, which premiered at Tribeca Film Festival.
+As an executive producer, Bethany’s credits include Birdie (2018, Toronto International Film Festival) with writer and director Shelly Lauman.
+She also co-produced Selina Miles’s debut feature documentary Martha: A Picture Story, which premiered at Tribeca Film Festival.

 For the Australian Broadcasting Corporation (ABC), she has produced three arts documentary series with director Kate Blackmore: The Glass Bedroom (2016), Video Becomes Us (2018), and The Art of Collecting (2021), all commissioned by and streamed on ABC iview.